tabularaza27/climatechange_ai/calls/innovation_grants.md

 _Q: My institution takes an overhead greater than 10% of the grant.
 Am I still eligible to apply?_<br>
 A: You are still eligible to apply, but you will need to obtain an exemption from your institution regarding overhead, as your institution will not be allowed to take more than 10% overhead.

+_Q: How is the 10% cap on overhead defined?_<br>
+A: The overhead should be at most 10% of the total amount requested, and this overhead amount should be internal to the total budget requested.
+For example, if the total budget proposed is $150K, then at least $135K must be direct project costs, and at most $15K can be overhead.

 ### Scope and relevance